 Therefore, in an increasing interest rate environment, bond prices and mortgage note prices will decline.
 So, don’t sell your real estate now, if you can wait for economic conditions to improve.

 Unless you have an immediate need for the cash, and you can’t wait two or three years for interest rates to come back down, don’t sell your mortgage note now.

 However, if you do need to sell your mortgage note now, let’s review how the value of a mortgage note is determined.
 As this is a risk reward-business, we need to determine how much risk we will take if we purchase your mortgage note.

-First, we look at the borrower.
 How does the borrower handle his financial obligations?
 Are we going to get all our payments on time?
 Or does the borrower have a spotty track record in meeting his financial obligations.
 If the borrower is unreliable, there is a much larger risk for us.
 So don’t sell your mortgage note now if the payer is shaky or unreliable.